vvo/istayhome.info/article.md

 Want to update a translation?
 Read and contribute to the [source code](https://github.com/vvo/istayhome.info).
 Illustration from [opendoodles](https://generator.opendoodles.com/)

 Why this website?
 I initially wanted to share the original article to my neighbors in France.
 But knowing they did not read English, and that I wanted to contribute to the social distancing effort, I made this website.

+This website uses Google Translate to make the content available to 109+ languages.

 Similar website: https://staythefuckhome.com/.